microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 This config would govern chunking compressed batches only.
 We will not be enabling chunking across all types of ops/batches but **only when compression is enabled and when the batch is compressed**, and its payload size is more than `IContainerRuntimeOptions.chunkSizeInBytes`.

-### Notes

--   Chunking is relevant for both `FlushMode.TurnBased` and `FlushMode.Immediate` as it only targets the contents of the ops and not the number of ops in a batch.
--   Chunking is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.
+Chunking is relevant for both `FlushMode.TurnBased` and `FlushMode.Immediate` as it only targets the contents of the ops and not the number of ops in a batch.
+Chunking is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.

 ## Disabling in case of emergency